Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 As mentioned in the above YAML snippet, make sure to change `adventworks` to the name of your Docker hub id.

-Push the above change to master branch in your repository, and then run a build using this YAML file.
-Then read through the rest of this topic to learn some of the more common changes people make to customize a Docker build.
+Push the above change to master branch in your repository, and then run a build using this YAML file to see it in action.

 ::: moniker-end